dylanlan/dylanlan.github.io/name-lottery.md

 - Please only request a name if you have actual plans to use it, at some point.
 I want to discourage excessive hoarding, like I've done :(
 - If a name goes unclaimed for more than 3 weeks in a row, it will get archived to an "uninteresting" list.

-Note: most lottery Aislings will have been born around the 108th deoch (which was after the last name purge happened), and still be a level 1 peasant.
+Note: most lottery Aislings will have been born around the 108th deoch (which was after the last name purge happened), and will still be a level 1 peasant.

-Have fun, and best of luck, fellow Aislings!
+Have fun, and may the odds be ever in your favour, fellow Aislings!